Darxo/Hardened/README.md

 - Mercenaries will more gradually appear in caravan parties, instead of suddenly and in great numbers
 - **Brigand Killer** can now appear in the Disguised Direwolf contract twist
 - Adorned Knights now only bring 1 Squire (down from 2)
+- Noble Parties can now only have up to 30% melee backliner (down from 40%) and up to 25% ranged backliner (down from 30%)
+- Brigand Camps can now have at most 35% ranged units (down from 40%)

 ### AI